prernathakur0/amazon-clone/README.md

 # amazon-clone
-Amazon clone using HTML AND CSS
+Amazon clone using HTML and CSS